Legitime: Greece

+India

+In India, the concept of legitime applies only to Muslims.
+Muslim men cannot give away more than one-third of their property by will.

 Louisiana

-In Louisiana, until the passing of Act No. 788 of 1989, the situation was different.
-Formerly, in Louisiana the legitime operated to prevent parents from wholly disinheriting their children, who were and are still called forced heirs.
+In Louisiana, until the passage of Act No. 788 of 1989, the situation was different.
+Formerly, in Louisiana, the legitime operated to prevent parents from wholly disinheriting their children, who were and are still called forced heirs.
 If the decedent left issue in the form of one child, that issue must receive at least 25% of the decedent's estate.
 If there were two or more children, they must receive at least 50% of it among themselves.
 Similar provisions prevented a decedent with living parents from disinheriting them.

 Post-1989 Louisiana law provides for a forced share only if the decedent's children are under 24 years of age, or are permanently unable to take care of themselves, referred to as interdicted or subject to interdiction.
 Otherwise, a decedent's issue may be wholly disinherited.
 This change is essentially the importation of the common law doctrine of freedom of testation, but stops short of fully abolishing forced heirship because that is expressly forbidden by Louisiana Constitution Article XII, Section 5.